kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 > Tomorrow's JavaScript today - Brad Schiff

-Babel to JavaScript is what PostCSS,SASS,LESS is to CSS, it allows us to use ultra modern JS syntax within our files even if that syntax is not yet used by web browsers, it is going to translate it into standard syntax (like ES6 -> ES5 JS) that web browsers can use.
+Babel to JavaScript is what PostCSS,SASS,LESS is to CSS, it allows us to use ultra modern JS syntax within our files even if that syntax is not yet used by web browsers, it is going to translate it into standard syntax (like ES6 -> ES5 JS) that web browsers can understand.
-That's the kind of magic we love.
+That's the kind of magic we love :)

 1. To install Babel we need to actually install 3 packages